aofoegbu/water_utility_dashboard/deployment-summary.md

-# TMWA MIS Analyst Portfolio - Deployment Summary
+# Ogelo MIS Analyst Portfolio - Deployment Summary

 ## 🎯 Portfolio Overview

 All 5 comprehensive portfolio projects have been successfully developed, tested, and prepared for GitHub deployment.
-Each project demonstrates specific skills relevant to the TMWA MIS Analyst position.
+Each project demonstrates specific skills relevant to the MIS Analyst position.

 ## ✅ Project Status & Features